aravikir/CharacterScrambler/README.md

 ### Credits to Jonghyuk Yoon for encouragements

 #### Limitations
-Current limitation is to have lower case characters inputted only
+Current limitation is to have lower case alphabets inputted only